jonekcode/ScribeAS/README.md

   <img src="https://i.imgur.com/BMsHIQR.png" />
 </p>

+## Important Notice
+This program uses unmanaged code (see: https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6) and provides low-level functionality that if used improperly (intentionally or not) could affect system's security and reliability.

+**Only download scripts from trusted sources and check the code before you run it.**

 ## The Key Features
 - Lua interpreter hooked to numerous APIs, interfaces and libraries that allow you to create robust automation systems.
 - A decent (it's not that good) interface.